ychefla/paku/AI_COLLAB.md

     - **Action:** Add minimal nginx (or `python -m http.server`) container with healthcheck.
     - **[@Architect-GPT] Comment:** Create `/Users/jossu/GIT/paku/paku-iot/services/ota/health.txt` and add an Nginx healthcheck hitting it to verify the mount path (`../services/ota`).
 ```
+13) **[@Review-GPT]Meta structure consistency & clarity**
+   - **Observation:** Project structure and documentation (e.g. AI_COLLAB.md) has significantly improved and is now well-aligned with long-term maintainability.
+   - **Proposal:** Review meta repo (`paku/`) purpose and make it explicit that it holds shared docs only.
+Ensure `paku-core/` and `paku-iot/` remain git submodules or subtrees only if needed, otherwise just document separately.
+   - **Rationale:** Reduce ambiguity about where docs or CI config belong.
+Better onboarding for future contributors or assistants.
+   - **Action:** Clarify in AI_COLLAB that `paku/` is documentation-only and should not contain runtime code.
+Re-evaluate whether `.gitignore` fully excludes nested repos.
+   - **[@Review-GPT] Comment:** Structure is solid and aligns with common monorepo-lite patterns.
+Only improvement might be to clearly separate code (iot/core) vs coordination/meta-docs (paku/).